FinTrU Covid-19 Strategy

 Our response to Covid-19 was initiated with the health and wellbeing of our employees and the local community at the forefront of our thoughts.
 We were in the fortunate position to be able to facilitate 100% of our employees to begin working from home on Monday 16 March – ahead of the Government’s officially mandated lockdown.
 Our clients supported us fully with this transition and have been greatly appreciative that our productivity has been maintained.
 It a credit to our people that our client delivery has maintained its high standards during this lockdown period.

 With regards to recruitment, it is business as usual at FinTrU.
 We are utilising video conferencing solutions to allow us to continue to hire and fulfil client requirements.
-We welcomed 30 new colleagues in April and look forward to 30 more team members embarking on their FinTrU careers with us in May.
+We have welcomed over 300 new colleagues since March 2020.
 All new employees are provided with any hardware they may require to ensure a seamless transition into life at FinTrU.

-We have also welcomed North West Academy V as FinTrU employees upon successful completion of their virtual training.
+We have also welcomed North West Financial Services Academy V as FinTrU employees upon successful completion of their virtual training.
 This was our first Academy delivered via this method and we have been very impressed by the candidates' attitude and application throughout this period.
-We are also delighted to have offered 24 places on our Belfast Academy XIV virtual training programme which begins on Monday 11 May.
-We will welcome our new colleagues from Belfast Academy XIV to FinTrU on Monday 8 June.
+We welcomed our new colleagues from Belfast Financial Services Academy XIV to FinTrU on Monday 8 June.

 We have made the strategic decision to not avail of any Covid-19 Government sponsored support initiatives.
 We are in the very fortunate position to still be experiencing growth and will continue with our business as usual approach in these unprecedented times.